MicrosoftDocs/playfab-docs/playfab-docs/features/data/overview.md

 ---
 title: PlayFab Data Overview
 author: shikha-tarware
-description: An overview of PlayFab Data offerings and features. ms.author: shtarwar ms.date: 05/04/2020 ms.topic: overview
+description: Learn about an overview of PlayFab Data offerings and features.
+PlayFab Data is a set of tools for data analytics, storage, processing, and exports. ms.author: shtarwar ms.date: 05/04/2020 ms.topic: overview